 I-35 Feasibility Study assesses the feasibility of improvements required to upgrade IH 35 to current design standards and provide for future traffic needs (2030).
-The study area limits are from the Texas/Oklahoma border to the Cooke/Denton County line which is approximately twenty-two miles.
-The study takes the traffic projections for 2030 into account and provides several alternative analysis and solution for improving current condition and providing additional facilities for the arising demand.
+The study area limits are from the Texas/Oklahoma border to the Cooke/Denton County line, which is approximately 22 miles.
+The study takes the traffic projections for 2030 into account and provides several alternative analyses and solutions for improving current condition and providing additional facilities for the rising demand.